What are the most common questions?

 We offer next day delivery; however courier delivery times are out of our control.
 We are unable to offer refunds for any late deliveries.
 But you will receive courier tracking information once your order has been dispatched.
 And orders placed by 1pm are dispatched on the same day.

-What is our SHIPPING & RETURN INFORMATION?
+SHIPPING & RETURN INFORMATION

-Please return to Medicines Online, 89 Falcon Rd, London.
-SW11 2PF
+Medicines Online, 89 Falcon Road, London, SW11 2PF.

 Hannah O. –